BetterBelle/AdventOfCode/README.md

 ## Python Solutions

-Python solutions are fun from the root.
+Python solutions are run from the root.
 So running them from command line would look something like

 python python/2015/day01.py

-This is just because I run them from the Python: Run Python File from Terminal in VSCode from the root.
+When running python programs, because I was using relative filepaths from the root in VSCode, python needs to run from the root to see the input files.
+If running from command line, you could easily change the filepaths to be relative from the python directory and access them this way.

 ## J Solutions